LideCui/Bookakapo/docs/README.md

 ## 🛰️ Explore A Database <a name = "explore"></a>
 Method to gather various information of a database.

+You can simply go to [sqlite viewer](https://inloop.github.io/sqlite-viewer/) to get a overview of a database.

 ## 💽 Analyze A Database <a name = "analyze"></a>
 Attributes to be analyzed.